-People wishing to renew their CCW permit for carrying concealed weapons in Colorado (C.R.S.
-18-12-105) must submit a renewal application to the sheriff’s office in the county where they currently either:
+People seeking to renew their CCW permit for carrying concealed weapons in Colorado (CRS 18-12-105) must submit a renewal application to the sheriff’s office in the county where they currently either:

 - own property, or

 CCW permits issued in Colorado are good for five years unless they are prematurely revoked.
 Sheriffs may choose not to renew an application if they believe the applicant no longer meets the criteria for carrying a concealed weapon in Colorado (C.R.S.
 18-12-203).

 Every county sheriff has its own procedures, deadlines, fees, and renewal paperwork (though most counties share the same common application).
 People should contact their local sheriff for instructions.

 1. What are Denver procedures for renewing a concealed handgun permit?

 C.C.W. cardholders may submit a renewal application to the Denver Police Department within 120 days of the permit expiring.
 The Denver police department processes renewals on a walk-in basis on Tuesdays through Fridays from 8:00 AM to 2:30 PM at the following location:

 Denver, Colorado 80204